PolluxSpace/Tutorials/tutorials/raspberry.md

 source ~/envs/<name>/bin/activate
 ```

-Whenever you're running code directly in an ide, you must also specificy to the ide, what venv it must use, otherwise it will just use the default python interpreter.
+Whenever you're running code directly in a code editor, you must also specificy what venv it must use, otherwise it will just use the default python interpreter, without any of the libraries you installed.
 In vscode, for example, you select your venv by doing CTRL+SHIFT+P > Interpreter > \<venv-name\>

-## How to clone a repository within your Raspberry terminal
+## Clone a repository within your Raspberry Pi's terminal

 To clone a repo, perform the following command (this will use the default PolluxSpace github credentials):
 ```